 We are developing a manual that will outline Western science techniques in monitoring environmental data and integrate traditional knowledge.
 The manual is designed to be a living document that integrates new knowledge and/or legislative changes as they occur.
-The manual is planned to be completed by March 31, 2021.

 MINISTERIAL RESPONSIBILITIES